ubports/docs.ubports.com/userguide/install.rst

 .. warning::

-    If select DOWNLOAD rather than FIRMWARE UPGRADE, you will end up with a useless brick rather than a fancy Ubuntu Touch device.
-You want FIRMWARE UPGRADE.
+    If you select DOWNLOAD rather than FIRMWARE UPGRADE, you will end up with a useless brick rather than a fancy Ubuntu Touch device.
+Be sure to select FIRMWARE UPGRADE.

 9. Turn your phone completly off, but do not connect it yet
-10. Perform a final sanity-check that cho selected the "Firmware Upgrade" option, not "Download".
-Now, press the button labeled "Download"
+10. Press the button labeled "Download"
-11. You selected "Download" instead of just hitting the download button, didn't you?
-You stupid idiot!
-But not to worry, that's why we didn't connect your phone yet.
-Close the tool, make sure you understand the difference between the "Download" option and the "Download" button and start over.
-If you in fact selected "Firmware Upgrade", you can proceed to the next step
+11. Perform a final sanity-check that you selected the "Firmware Upgrade" option, not "Download".
 12. Make sure your phone is off and connect it to your PC.
 Don't use a usb-3 port, since that's known to cause problems
 13. Magic happens.
 Your phone will boot into a super old version of Ubuntu Touch
-14. Congratulations, you did not fuck it up!
-This is good, this is good news.
-You should not actually use this version, but now you can use the UBports Installer to do the rest
+14. Congratulations!
+Your device will now boot into a very old version of Ubuntu Touch.
+You can now use the UBports Installer to proceed.